 He has been called a “Latino Luminary” by the magazine Diversity and the Bar and in 2011 Hispanic Business named him to its list of 100 “Influentials” in the Hispanic community.
 He earned his J.D. from Harvard Law School and graduated magna cum laude from Arizona State University with a bachelor’s degree in Political Science.

-Professor Lopez has served as a Visiting Professor at Harvard Law School, a Lecturer at Georgetown Law Center, and an Adjunct Professor at George Washington University Law School.
+Professor Lopez has served as a Visiting Professor at Harvard Law School, an Adjunct Professor at New York University Law School, a Lecturer at Georgetown Law Center, and an Adjunct Professor at George Washington University Law School.